Driskill Hotel: History

 Jesse Driskill, a successful cattle baron, had moved to Texas from Missouri in 1849.
 Flush with cash from his service to the Confederate Army, to which he supplied beef throughout the Civil War, he decided to diversify by constructing a grand hotel in Austin.
 In 1884, Driskill purchased land at the corner of 6th and Brazos for $7,500 and announced his plans for the hotel.

 The hotel held a grand opening on December 20, 1886, and was featured in a special edition of the Austin Daily Statesman.
 On January 1, 1887, Governor Sul Ross held his inaugural ball in its ballroom, beginning a tradition for every Texas governor since.
 In May 1887, less than a year after it opened, Driskill was forced to close the hotel, as he could no longer afford to operate the hotel following a harsh winter and drought that killed his cattle inventory.
 In addition, S.E.
 McIlhenny, the hotel's general manager, and half of the staff were hired by the Beach Hotel in Galveston, which expedited the closure.
 Driskill sold the hotel in 1888 to his brother-in-law, Jim "Doc" Day, who reopened the hotel in January 1888.

 Austin magnate George Littlefield, responsible for other Austin landmarks such as the Littlefield House, opened the Austin National Bank on the southeast corner of the building; the old bank vault still remains.
 Littlefield later purchased the hotel for $106,000 in 1895 and vowed that it would never close again.
 Littlefield invested over $60,000 in renovations, including ceiling frescoes, electric lighting, steam heating, and 28 additional lavatories, but still sold the hotel at a loss of $25,000 in 1903 to banking competitor, e.l.
 Wilmot.
 Under Wilmot's ownership, the hotel was managed by hotelier W.L.
-Stark, who added a barbershop and women's spa featuring Turkish baths, oversaw the construction of the annex, and adorned the former smoking room with eight antique Austrian gold leaf-framed mirrors previously owned by Maximilian and Carlota of Mexico.
+Stark, who added a barbershop and women's spa featuring Victorian-style Turkish baths, oversaw the construction of the annex, and adorned the former smoking room with eight antique Austrian gold leaf-framed mirrors previously owned by Maximilian and Carlota of Mexico.